Welcome to Essex International Jamboree 2016

 You can keep your Jamboree Memories alive forever with our range of memories to take home and Jamboree merchandise for you to enjoy!

-A collection of all the special moments and memories of the Jamboree together in a memory book.
+A collection of all the special moments and memories of the Jamboree together in a memory magazine.
 Available for online order and delivery from our online shop.

-A specially edited collection of the great moments captured on video over the Jamboree, with up to 75 minutes of video for your viewing pleasure.
+A specially edited collection of the great moments captured on video over the Jamboree, with 90 minutes of video with over 9 0minutes of content including ceremonies and special features.
 Available for online order and delivery on our online shop.

 EIJ Badges and Merchandise from Jamart